Get the Skills to Become a Level II Dental Assistant

 Level II Dental Assistant Training – Get More Clinical Skills

 Level II Dental Assistants can perform more intra-oral duties (inside a patient’s mouth) than Level I Dental Assistants, who do more administrative ‘chairside’ tasks.
-Level II duties include more advanced procedures such as radiology and teeth scaling, whitening and polishing, etc.
+Level II duties include more advanced procedures such as radiology, whitening and polishing, etc.